-Some reception centres or reception networks have opportunities to learn about the asylum procedures in that country.
+Some reception centres or reception networks have opportunities to learn about asylum in the country.

 Step 1: Check on-line or contact a network or particular reception centre and see what options they have for understanding the reception center system and asylum process.